 USMLE Attempt Cutoff Changes from 6 to 4

 The USMLE announced attempt cutoff changes.
-They will reduce the total number of attempts an examinee may take, per Step or Step Component, from 6 to 4.
-This change will take place no earlier than July 1, 2021.
-Read on for more details about the Step exams and to learn the reason for this change.
+As such, the total number of attempts an examinee may take, per Step or Step Component, changed from 6 to 4.
+Take note, this change will take place no earlier than July 1, 2021.
+So, read on for more details about the Step exams and to learn the reason for this change.

 2020 Step Exam Data for IMGs